United States national cricket team: Philadelphian cricket

 The Philadelphian cricket team was a team that represented Philadelphia in first-class cricket between 1878 and 1913.
 Even though the United States had played the first international cricket match against Canada in 1844, the sport began a slow decline in the country.
 This decline was furthered by the rise in popularity of baseball.
 In Philadelphia, however, the sport remained very popular and from the end of the 19th century until the outbreak of World War I, the city produced a first class team that rivaled many kids in the world.
 The team was composed of players from the four chief cricket clubs in Philadelphia–Germantown, Merion, Belmont, and Philadelphia.
 Players from smaller clubs, such as Tioga and Moorestown, and local colleges, such as Haverford and Penn, also played for the Philadelphians.
 Over its 35 years, the team played in 89 first-class cricket matches.
 Of those, 29 were won, 46 were lost, 13 were drawn and one game was abandoned before completion.

-Arguably, the greatest American cricketer ever played for Philadelphia during this period.
-John Barton King was a very skilled batsman, but really proved his worth as a bowler.
+John Barton King was a prominent all-rounder during this period.
 During his career, he set numerous records in North America and at least one first-class bowling record.
 He competed with and succeeded against the best cricketers in the world from England and Australia.
 King was the dominant bowler on his team when it toured England in 1897, 1903, and 1908.
 He dismissed batsmen with his unique delivery, which he called "the angler", and helped to perfect swing bowling in the sport.
 Many of the great bowlers of today still use the strategies and techniques that he developed.
 Sir Pelham Warner described Bart King as one of the finest bowlers of all time, and Donald Bradman called him "America's greatest cricketing son."

 On June 28, 1913, the Philadelphians played the last first-class game on the mainland for more than 90 years.
 Games were played in the US Virgin Islands in the interim, which is considered as part of the West Indies by the ICC.
 The team had played an American national side 6 times between 1885 and 1894.
 The United States team won one of these matches, lost two, and earned a draw in three.
 Cricket remained a minor pastime in the United States until the mid-1960s, when ICC reforms allowed associate members to join.